 Beetroots can be stored for longer by dehydrating them, although you will need to purchase a dehydrator.
 You’ll want to cook the beetroots, as we’ve described above, peel them and then slice them thinly.
-Then you can dry them inside a dehydrator (try this one).
+Then you can dry them inside a food dehydrator (buy our readers favourite food dehydrator here – don’t worry it says fruit, it does vegetables as well!).
 Store them either in vacuum bags, sealable plastic bags or jars that are airtight.

 This is absolutely my favourite way of preserving beetroot for the long term.
 To preserve beetroot you’ll need to, first of all, cook it and we’ve covered that earlier in this article.
 You’ll also need to peel it (don’t forget your gloves!).